-Situated approximately 57km northwest of Ottawa a nondescript piece of property was recently listed for sale.
-The serene $55,000 piece of real estate on the Quebec side lies a mile above Chats Falls on the Ottawa River and boasts a dock, beach and views of our kaleidoscope sunsets in addition to another curious amenity: It is part of the oldest known European settlement in the Ottawa Valley with ruins of a centuries old Hudson’s Bay Trading Post concealed nearby.
+Situated approximately 57km northwest of Ottawa there is a nondescript piece of property near Chats Falls on the Ottawa River.
+It is part of the oldest known European settlement in the Ottawa Valley and includes the ruins of a centuries old Hudson’s Bay Trading Post.

 Known to be a major transit route for both First Nations tribes and French voyageurs and “coureur des bois”, Mondion built what is now known to be the first permanent structure in the Ottawa Valley when he built his home there in 1786.
 A wise entrepreneur, Mondion raised cattle and hogs and sold meat to the hungry fur traders passing by and portaging Chats Falls in the late 18th century.
 After the British took control of the previously French occupied lands of New France in 1763, Mondion operated his little trading empire on the Ottawa River until he was apparently shut down for selling illegal whisky to those en route along the river.
 Packing up shop in 1800, he sold his piece of property to a trading company from Montreal: Forsyth, Richardson and Company.
 In 1804 the Northwest Trading Company took over the property, a valuable piece of land known to be a strategic fur trading point along the Ottawa River.